panphora/boxes-css/README.md

 ## Focus on writing landing page content, not CSS

-Boxes.css is the framework I always dreamed of.
+Boxes.css is the framework I've always dreamed of.

 I want to launch a project every week, but in order to do that I need to: